By Jody Weisel

 Ted Moorewood was not only the founding father of minicycle racing, but he was one of its most famous tuners.
 His Myerscough’s Machines company produced some of the fastest Yamaha minicycles ever built.

 Ted Moorewood took the minicycle from the ranks of play bikes and made it a full-on race bike.
-He invented the idea of a centralized National Championship race, first with the World Mini Grand Prix and eventually with the Ponca City Grand National Championships.
+He invented the idea of a centralized National Championship race, first with the World Mini Grand Prix and eventually with the NMA Grand National Championships.

-Modern minicycle racing, at Ponca and Loretta, owes its existence to the enterprising mind of Ted Moorewood.
+Modern minicycle racing, at Ponca City, World Mini, Mini O’s and Loretta, owe their existence to the enterprising mind of Ted Moorewood.

 Bruce Brown wasn’t a famous motorcycle racer.
 He didn’t invent a widget that changed the sport.
 He never promoted a race, owned an accessory company, ran a race team or spun any wrenches.
 Yet, Bruce Brown is largely responsible for the unimaginable success of motorcycling, and motocross, in the United States.